Veering triangulations and the Thurston norm: homology to isotopy: Finishing the proof of Theorems and

-\begin{proof} We prove the lemma only in the case when $\delta$ is outward, as the proof in the inward case is symmetric.
-In this case $\delta^-$ is the bottom of $\delta$, so that $t$ is the flat triangle immediately above $r_2$.
-The fact that $\delta^-$ is the bottom of $\delta$ also tells us that if $A$ is the component of $N$ corresponding to $\delta$, then $S^\flat$ must curl down at each mixed rod incident to $A$.
+We prove the lemma only in the case when $\delta$ is outward, as the proof in the inward case is symmetric.
+In this case $\del\delta_-$ is the bottom of $\delta$, so that $t$ is the flat triangle immediately above $r_2$.
+The fact that $\del\delta_-$ is the bottom of $\delta$ also tells us that if $A$ is the component of $N$ corresponding to $\delta$, then $S^\flat$ must curl down at each mixed rod incident to $A$.

 Let $e$ be the $\tau$-edge which meets $\partial \mr M$ at the junction of $r_2$ with $\ell_1$, and let $\tet$ be the tetrahedron corresponding to $t$.
 Let $t'$ be the tip of $\tet$ on the other side of $e$ from $t$, so that $e$ meets $t'$ at one of its 0-vertices $v$.
 Note that $t'$ is non-hinge and the fan on the $t'$-side of $v$ is long.
 If $v'$ is the other 0-vertex of $t'$, the fan on the $t'$-side of $v'$ is short by \Cref{lem_fans}.
+Note that the edge labeled $e'$ in \Cref{fig_hingelemma} must correspond to a mixed rod of $S^\flat$ since each plate of $\Neg(S^\flat)$ is incident to a mixed rod by \Cref{lem_minimalannuli}.
 Since $S^\flat$ curls down along $\partial A$, there is a tetrahedron move of $S^\flat$ across $\tet$.
 If $\delta$ is not innermost then this move is possibly of a $\flat$-disk contained in $\delta$.
 Either way, the move creates a kink in the boundary of some $\flat$-disk.
-For pictures see \Cref{fig_hingelemma}.

 Now by \Cref{lem_residualbp} and \Cref{lem_strongbigon}, we can perform a flat isotopy to reduce the area of $S^\flat$. \end{proof}

 \begin{lemma}[nonterminal ladderpole lemma] Let $S^\flat$, $\delta$, $r_1,r_2,\ell_1,\dots, \ell_n$ be as in \Cref{lem_hinge} and suppose $n\ge 2$.
 If the flat triangle $t$ on the $\delta$-side of $\ell_i$ for $i=1,\dots, n-1$ is hinge, then the area of $S^\flat$ can be reduced by flat isotopy. \end{lemma}